BUDDHIST SOCIETY OF PITTSBURGH

 Schedule: http://boundlesswayzenpittsburgh.org

-Brief Description: The Boundless Way Zen school is an emerging western Zen practice community with lineage roots in the Japanese Soto tradition through Jiyu Kennet, Roshi, the Soto reform Harada-Yasutani koan curriculum through John Tarrant, Roshi, and the Korean Linji tradition through Zen Master George Bomun Bowman.
-Boundless Way Zen has a number of practice locations in New England as well as in White Plains, NY; Pittsburgh, PA; Tulsa, OK; Copenhagen, Denmark; and Bogata, Colombia.
+Brief Description: Brief Description: The Boundless Way Zen school is an emerging western Zen practice community with lineage roots in the Japanese Soto tradition through Jiyu Kennet, Roshi, the Soto reform Harada-Yasutani koan curriculum through John Tarrant, Roshi, and the Korean Linji tradition through Zen Master George Bomun Bowman.
+Boundless Way Zen has a number of practice locations in New England as well as in Pittsburgh, PA and in Copenhagen, Denmark.

 The Pittsburgh practice group of Boundless Way Zen started in March 2019.
-We meet weekly on Thursday evenings at Stillpoint in Lawrenceville.
-The door is open at 6:30pm.
-Orientation is available for newcomers at 6:45pm.
-Practice starts in the upstairs zendo at 7pm with a brief chant and reading from the Boundless Way Zen Sutra Book in the upstairs zendo.
-There are two 25-minute zazen (sitting meditation) periods with a 10-minute kinhin (walking meditation) period in between.
-We close with another brief chant and finish
+We meet online via Zoom weekly on Wednesday evenings.
+The meeting opens at 5:15pm for visiting and orientation, and practice runs from 5:30pm to 6:30pm.
+We start formal practice with a brief chant and reading from the Boundless Way Zen Sutra Book.
+There are two 25-minute zazen (sitting meditation) periods with a 5-minute kinhin (walking meditation) period in between.
+We close with another brief chant and finish at 6:30 pm.
+We occasionally meet in person at Stillpoint in Lawrenceville.

 Sangha: Buddhist Meditation Center of Pittsburgh (BMCP)